Devil’s Food Cake

 - Bring heavy cream and chocolate to a full boil.

 - Pour boiling cream onto chocolate and whisk smooth.
 Allow to cool at room temperature for a few hours before using.
 Placing frosting in refrigerator to set quickly may make it very hard to work with and is not recommended.
-If such was done and frosting is too firm, place it a few seconds in a microwave to soften.
+If such was done and frosting is too firm, place it for a few seconds in a microwave to soften.

 - Peel mango and cut in pieces.
 Place in a blender or if using a stick blender in a small bowl.
 Add 1 tablespoon sugar and blend to a smooth puree.
 Taste and determine if more sugar is needed.